 AUTO

-We're going to take you on a quick tour of the five most common spending rules out there.
-But first, we have to figure out a different number.
+First, we’re going to help you determine what you can afford.
+Then we'll take you on a quick tour of the five most common spending rules out there.
+You’ll be on your way to a sustainable car payment in no time.

 How Much Car Can I Afford?